captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-The casualties were non-stop, and once again, I was taken out to a ship – this time a hospital ship, which was two days from the nearest port.
+The casualties were non-stop, and once again, I was taken out to a ship—

----

-So I’ve been out on the water for the past four weeks, and I couldn’t get in touch with you.

 ---